zxlml/zxlml.github.io/eng_page.md

 **Journal of Numerical Simulations in Physics and Mathematics 2025 [J]**

-- This paper introduces a novel two-sided Polyak-Łojasiewicz and Quadratic Growth framework that establishes the first O(1/K) convergence guarantee for SAGDA in nonconvex-nonconcave max-min optimization, matching convex-concave rates under milder geometry.
+- This paper introduces a novel two-sided Polyak-Łojasiewicz and Quadratic Growth framework that establishes the convergence guarantee of O(1/K) for SAGDA in nonconvex-nonconcave max-min optimization, matching convex-concave rates under milder geometry.

 </div>
 </div>